sage-code/maj/alphabet.md

 # MAJ Alphabet

-Maj alphabet has 24 uppercase letters, 24 lowercase letters, 3 digraphs and 27 handwriting symbols.
+Maj alphabet has 24 uppercase letters, 24 lowercase letters, 3 digraphs and 27 Unicode symbols.
 In the next table each letter is associated with one IPA sound.
+The IPA symbols are not part of Maj alphabet, just indicate how to pronounce the letters.

 <img src="demo/maj-alphabet-27.png" alt="Maj Alphabet" width="600"></img>